All Episodes

 They're playing up.

-Well, Apple may not be, but but some of the analysts think Apple is, and they're writing that Apple is, and they're applauding Apple.
+Well, Apple may not be, but some of the analysts think Apple is, and they're writing that Apple is, and they're applauding Apple.

 Some of them are very mad.

-Job set up democracy company.
+Jobs set up democracy company.

-Jobs built a company that whatever they made was for everybody, and now they're selling something it's not for everybody, but it is because it's no different.
+And now they're selling something that's not for everybody, but it is because it's no different.

 The tech in the cheapest and the most expensive is identical.

-So now it's going to come down to somebody going to buy a $17,000 watch just because it's gold just to show off?
+So now it's going to come down to somebody going to buy a $17,000 watch just because it's gold just to show off.

 Are they going to do it because they really like the design of it?